What Is Tremie Pipe?

 - Secondly, the concrete is of such consistency that it does not normally require compaction.

 - One of the disadvantages of underwater concreting in this method is that a high water/cement ratio is required for high consistency which reduces the strength of concrete.
 But at present, with the use of superplasticizer, it is not a constraint.
-A concrete with as low as w/c ratio as 0.3 or even less can be placed by the tremie method.
+A concrete with as low as a w/c ratio as 0.3 or even less can be placed by the tremie method.

 - Another method, not so commonly employed to place concrete below water is the grouting process of pre-packed aggregate.
 Coarse aggregate is dumped to assume the full dimension of the concrete mass.